NEUROIMAGING / NEUROSONOLOGY

 - assessment of the BA is essential to avoid false-positive results

-- a pathological flow pattern can also be detected in the extracranial arteries (CCA, ICA, VA) or ophthalmic artery (Blanco, 2020)
+- a pathological flow pattern can also be detected in the extracranial arteries (CCA, ICA, VA) or the ophthalmic artery (Blanco, 2020)

 - transitory patterns compatible with cerebral circulatory arrest have been described in patients with SAH rebleeding and after cardiac arrest; a 30-minute interval is sufficient to confirm the irreversibility of the pattern